SegiH/SegiTable/docs/README.md

           Type: ITableComponentField
           Description: ITableComponentField object that describes the fields in the table data.
 See ITableComponentField reference below.

+<a name="MultiExpandableRows"></a>
+#### MultiExpandableRows
+          Required: Yes
+          Type: Boolean
+          Description: If true, you can have more than 1 expandable row open at a time
 <br /> <br /> <br />

 ### ITableComponentField: